We’re often asked by people, “What can we do to go above and beyond in loving our missionary?”

 Set aside your summer vacation for one year and take a trip to visit your missionaries.
 If the cost of an overseas trip seems daunting to you, ask your missionaries if they can help provide room and board, either with them or with someone in their city.

-Use a flight tracker app to notify you of price drops and special deals before you purchase your flights.
-You can ask your missionary if there is a specific week that you could come serve in their ministry, and then ask friends and family to financially support your trip.
+Use a flight tracker app to notify you of price drops and special deals before purchasing your flights.
+You can ask your missionary if there is a specific week you could go and serve in their ministry.
+Then ask friends and family to support your trip financially.

 Visiting your missionaries will be an encouragement to both you and your missionary!